 A story is an entity of its own.

-The characters will seek you out, coming straight from the depths of the creative universe, and ask you to complete a seemingly simple task: write their story.
-Record them on paper so that they can finally be seen and heard.
+The characters will seek you out, arising from the depths of the creative universe.
+They will ask you to complete a seemingly simple task: write their story.
+Record them on paper so they can finally be seen and heard.

 Despite all the writing advice that exists in the world today, I sincerely believe this is the way a story really works.
 You don’t control anything.
 You don’t get to decide the plot, or the character’s personalities and actions, or how the entire thing ends.

 The story already exists.
 You are simply the scribe.

 Your task is only to listen and record.
 You have to utilize your creative energy to connect with the story and characters in a way that allows you to produce the most detailed images of what has already occurred.